 - the character and use of the encroaching building

 - any loss and damage that may be incurred by either owner (section 3(3)).

 The court may refer any questions to a registered surveyor or a valuer and the order may require a particular party to pay the costs and expenses of the proceedings (sections 3(4) and 14).

 If the encroachment is a result of a failure to follow an approved building plan, for example an extension built in excess of the approved specifications, contact the local council.
 The council can order that the encroachment be removed or altered to comply with the approved plan.
 Under the Environmental Planning and Assessment Act 1979, section 123, any person can apply to the Land and Environment Court for an order to remedy a breach of the Act, including failure to follow approved plans.

 Under the principle of adverse possession, if a person has occupied part or all of a parcel of land that does not belong to them for a long period of time, that person may be able to claim ownership of the land.

-If the land is Torrens title a ‘possessory application’ can be made to Land and Property Information (LPI) accompanied by a plan of survey plus various declarations and information and an application fee (Real Property Act 1900, sections 45B-45G).
+If the land is Torrens title a ‘possessory application’ can be made to NSW Land Registry Services accompanied by a plan of survey plus various declarations and information and an application fee (Real Property Act 1900, sections 45B-45G).
 If the land is Old system a ‘primary application’ can be made accompanied by a plan of survey and application fee (Real Property Act 1900, section 14).

 The law of adverse possession is complex and technical and may involve Supreme Court proceedings.
 If you have a dispute regarding adverse possession, get expert legal advice.